 If you are looking for a new liturgical and spiritual home, committed to the unconditional love and compassion of God, we welcome you to come and share in the goodness of the Lord.
 For a list of the ECC communities in the United States, please click here and you will be directed to our national website.

 The Ecumenical Catholic Communion (ECC)

-While it is commonly believed that the pope has been regarded as infallible, and exercising universal jurisdiction, since the early days of the apostles, in fact infallibility and universal jurisdiction were not instituted within the Roman church until 1870, at the First Vatican Council.
+While it is commonly believed that the pope has been regarded as infallible, and exercising universal jurisdiction, since the early days of the apostles, in fact, infallibility and universal jurisdiction were not instituted within the Roman church until 1870, at the First Vatican Council.
 At that time, the pope declared his authority to be higher than all church councils.
 The Roman church pronounced the pope (and subsequent popes) as infallible.
-Many catholic Christians, including laity, priests and bishops, refused to accept this new teaching.
-They gathered in protest in Utrecht, formed the Union of Utrecth, and became known as Old Catholics (i.e., "old" as they held to "old" practices about church authority and rejected the "new" dogma and practice of papal infallibility).
+Many Catholic Christians, including laity, priests, and bishops, refused to accept this new teaching.
+They gathered in protest in Utrecht, formed the Union of Utrecht, and became known as Old Catholics (i.e., "old" as they held to "old" practices about church authority and rejected the "new" dogma and practice of papal infallibility).
 The “old catholic” movement spread through Europe and eventually to America.

 (*)Conciliarism was a reform movement in the 14th-, 15th- and 16th-century Catholic Church which held that supreme authority in the Church resided with an Ecumenical council, apart from, or even against, the pope.

 History of the Independent Catholic (Old Catholic) Church

 Until the year 1054 AD, the Church was where it should be; a body of Christians committed to the person and teaching of Jesus, the Christ.
 Through the testimony of the apostles who were the eyewitnesses of His life, death, and resurrection, His teachings have been passed along to succeeding generations.
 By continuing in this apostolic tradition, the Church expanded to touch every corner of the world.